Notes on the Geography of Senegal: Sor

-We're maybe a ten-minute walk toward Dakar but looking toward Sor.
+We're maybe a ten-minute walk toward the railroad station.
 Fills you with expectation, doesn't it?

 Sor was the end of the line, and so it had a freight yard, later converted into a bus stop and garage.
 The tracks seem to be either pulled or buried.

 We're back at the station, at about the point where old photos show French officers in tropical whites and pith helmets.
 Dare you to wear one today!

 Out to lunch.